With only 5 ingredients, this Green Bean Casserole recipe is so easy to make! It will be your new go-to for Thanksgiving.

 - Thanksgiving Punch

-Preheat oven to 350 degrees.
-Coat a 9×9 casserole dish with cooking spray.
+- Preheat the oven to 350°F. Coat a 9×9 casserole dish with cooking spray.

-- Bring a large pot of water to boil.
-Add 2 teaspoons Kosher salt.
+- Bring a large pot of water to a gentle boil.
+Add the Kosher salt.

-- Cook beans for 6-8 minutes or until tender.
+- Cook the green beans for 6-8 minutes or until tender.
 Drain well.

-In a large mixing bowl, combine beans, cream of mushroom soup and lemon juice.
+- In a large mixing bowl, combine the beans, cream of mushroom soup and lemon juice.

-Remove and sprinkle with French fried onions, bake for 5 additional minutes or until onions are crispy.
+- Remove and sprinkle with the French fried onions, bake for 5 additional minutes or until onions are crispy.

 1. Drain beans

 4. Bake at 350 degrees for 35 minutes or until bubbly.